terhechte/appventure/guides/keypaths/tips/dictionary_keys.md

 # 3. KeyPaths conform to `Hashable`

 We did not see an example of this  yet, but it is one of my all-time favorite keypaths functions.
 Every `KeyPath` type is `Hashable` which means that it can be used as a key in a dictionary.
 One use case for this is storing meta information about properties in a dictionary.
 Here, we have a dictionary that maps from partial key paths to `String`.
-It stores to different keypaths (`username`, `age`) and their titles:
+It stores two different keypaths (`username`, `age`) and their titles:

 ``` Swift
 let meta: [PartialKeyPath<User>: String] = [